zzzprojects/EntityFramework-Extensions/docs2/pages/articles/fastest-way-to-insert.md

 # Fastest Way to Insert

-## What’s the FASTEST way to insert in Entity Framework?
+## What's the FASTEST way to insert in Entity Framework?

 This question keeps getting asked a few times every week on Stack Overflow.
 Most common solutions usually involve: